 - Where you are based, and whether you are want to get booked in for Bristol or one of my guest spots.

 - What days and dates suit you best, weekends tend to get booked up super fast so if you can do weekdays you will probably get in faster.

-I will reply within a week and suggest a consultation so we can measure the area, have a bit of a chat and take a deposit (this can be taken in cash, Paypal or via bank transfer)
+I will reply within a week (during busy times it can take up to 2 weeks for a reply) and suggest a consultation so we can measure the area, have a bit of a chat and take a deposit (this can be taken in cash, Paypal or via bank transfer)